Modeling Language as a Sequence of Thoughts: Results

-\paragraph{Reversed condition.} In the reversed condition, TG improves the probability of target token substantially faster than GPT-2 (target-NLL trend slope $0.263$ vs.\ $0.127$) and achieves lower target NLL in the reversed condition at 30M and 50M training dataset sizes.
-To summarize directional bias, we plot the reverse-direction margin $\Delta \;=\; \log p(\text{target}) - \log p(\text{distractor}) \;=\; \mathrm{NLL}(\text{distractor}) - \mathrm{NLL}(\text{target}), $ where $\Delta>0$ indicates a preference for the correct answer and $\Delta<0$ indicates a distractor preference (a reversal error).
+\paragraph{Reversed condition.} In the reversed condition, TG improves the probability of target token substantially faster than GPT-2 (Fig.~\ref{fig:reversal_fatherson}, top-left; target-NLL trend slope $0.263$ vs.\ $0.127$) and achieves lower target NLL in the reversed condition at 30M and 50M training dataset sizes.
+To summarize directional bias, we plot the reverse-direction margin $\Delta \;=\; \log p(\text{target}) - \log p(\text{distractor}) \;=\; \mathrm{NLL}(\text{distractor}) - \mathrm{NLL}(\text{target}), $ where $\Delta>0$ indicates a preference for the correct answer and $\Delta<0$ indicates a distractor preference (a reversal error; Fig.~\ref{fig:reversal_fatherson}, top-right).
 In the reversed condition, $\Delta$ improves monotonically for TG (approximately $-2.5\rightarrow -1.1$ nats from 12M$\rightarrow$50M), indicating steadily reduced bias toward the distractor.
-In contrast, GPT-2’s margin becomes more negative through 30M and only slightly recovers at 50M, with a strong distractor preference persisting even for pretrained GPT-2 trained on web-scale data.This pattern suggests that for a standard token-stream Transformer, additional data may even amplify an order-bound shortcut (copying the wrong entity at a similar position) rather than capturing the underlying relationship.
-TG’s sentence-level contextualization reduces this shortcut pressure and moves the margin toward zero, with trends pointing toward a resolution of the in-context reversal curse (similar to that observed in Mistral) at a much lower pretraining scale.
+In contrast, GPT-2’s margin becomes more negative through 30M and only slightly recovers at 50M, with a strong distractor preference persisting even for the pretrained GPT-2 XL checkpoint (Fig.~\ref{fig:reversal_fatherson}, bottom-left).
+This pattern suggests that for a standard token-stream transformer, additional data may amplify an order-bound shortcut (copying the wrong entity at a similar position) rather than capturing the underlying relationship.
+TG’s sentence-level contextualization reduces this shortcut pressure and moves the margin toward zero, with trends pointing toward a resolution of the in-context reversal curse at a much lower pretraining scale than GPT-2.

+Figure~\ref{fig:reversal_fatherson} (bottom-left) shows that the pretrained GPT-2 XL checkpoint succeeds in the Normal (copy-paste) query (target preferred over distractor) but exhibits a large in-context reversal error in the Reversed query (distractor preferred over target).
+In contrast, Mistral 7B (a 7 billion parameter foundation model likely pretrained on order of trillions of tokens \citep{deepseekv3}) prefers the target in both directions, indicating that this in-context directional bias is largely absent at 7B scale \citep{jiang2023mistral7b}.